AdaCore/RecordFlux/tests/README.md

 Session functions can be defined by putting a custom implementation of the `Session` package inside the `src` directory.

+### End-to-End Tests (`tests/end-to-end`)

+End-to-end tests verify the functionality of the entire application.
+These tests ensure that the application behaves as intended, particularly focusing on its primary use cases.

 ### Property Tests (`tests/property`)

 Property-based testing based on [Hypothesis](https://hypothesis.readthedocs.io/).